betterscientificsoftware/bssw.io/Articles/Blog/2022-07-BSSwFellows2021.md

 ### Learn more about the BSSw Fellowship Program

 BSSw Fellows are selected annually based on an application process that includes the proposal of a funded activity that promotes better scientific software.
-See more about the [BSSw Fellowship Program](https://bssw.io/fellowship).
+See more about the [BSSw Fellowship Program](https://bssw.io/fellowship), including ongoing work of the 2022 BSSw Fellows.
 We will begin accepting applications for 2023 BSSw Fellowships during mid-August 2022.
 Register for the [BSSw mailing list](https://bssw.io/pages/receive-our-email-digest) to receive information.

 ### Author bio